-The KN observations of the AT2017gfo were exceptional because of its proximity and the large off-axis inclination, which caused the afterglow from GRB\,170817A to emerge $\gtrsim160$ days and the thermal contribution dominating at earlier epochs ($\lesssim10$ days) over all optical and near-infrared (NIR) wavelengths.
-Hence, its KN emission could be modeled without any stringent afterglow contamination \citep{Arcavi2017Nature,Tanvir2017ApJ,Valenti2017ApJ,Kasen2017Nature,Chornock2017ApJ,Kilpatrick2017Sci,Villar2017ApJ,Cowperthwaite2017ApJ,Drout2017Sci}.
-However, such a significant observational bifurcation among thermal and non-thermal emissions has not been a commonplace scenario with other observed GRBs, which are typically bright, on-axis events and at much larger distances.
+The KN observations of the AT2017gfo were exceptional because of the proximity and large off-axis inclination, which caused the afterglow from GRB\,170817A to emerge $\gtrsim160$ days, with the thermal contribution dominating at earlier epochs ($\lesssim10$ days) over all optical and near-infrared (NIR) wavelengths.
+As a result, its KN emission could be modeled without any stringent afterglow contamination \citep{Arcavi2017Nature,Tanvir2017ApJ,Valenti2017ApJ,Kasen2017Nature,Chornock2017ApJ,Kilpatrick2017Sci,Villar2017ApJ,Cowperthwaite2017ApJ,Drout2017Sci}.
+However, such a significant observational bifurcation among thermal and nonthermal emissions has not been a commonplace scenario with other observed GRBs, which are typically bright, on-axis events taking place at much greater distances.
 In reality, it is more common for both afterglow and KN emissions to be temporally intertwined \citep{Gompertz2018ApJ,Ascenzi2019,Rossi2020MNRAS,Rastinejad2021ApJ}.
 A conventionally popular procedure for isolating a KN relies on the extrapolation of the afterglow flux from the X-ray/radio to the optical/NIR wavelengths.
 After subtracting the afterglow component, the residual optical/NIR emission is generally considered to be a ``pure'' KN \citep{Troja2019MNRAS,OConnor2021MNRAS,Fong2021ApJ,Rastinejad2022Nature,Troja2022Natur211211A,Yang2022Nature,Rastinejad2025}.
-Although this approach has been successful for the identification of KN, the modeling does not account for the combined thermal and non-thermal emission mechanisms simultaneously.
+Although this approach has been successful for the identification of a KN, modeling cannot feasibly account for the combined thermal and nonthermal emission mechanisms simultaneously.
 Such procedures have been shown to introduce uncertainties in the inferred physical parameters while producing reasonable fits to the observations \citep{Wallace2025MNRAS}.